TheDotflow/dotflow-ink/README.md

 ## Deployment

-The contract is currently deployed on [Astar Shibuya](https://docs.astar.network/docs/build/Introduction/astar_family/#shibuya) and is used by the frontend when running locally.
+The contracts are currently deployed on [Rococo-contracts](https://use.ink/testnet/) and is used by the frontend when running locally.

-Contract address: Yib3XD3rkKWstaCB6P3FYCuWu2gZ4nwLoi6x9w8e9UoLNjh
+Identity contract address: 5D2uA3EdePpH3iMsfzNLPkwQEy82iC2BEXpKJc3d1uvvTQht

+Address book contract address:
+5FKEDvAorCAv4kFZnQxKg2wugkHGz43J18SCFcEBdhdFnn81

+### Deployment on Rococo-contracts

+To interact or deploy the contracts you will need to have some ROC tokens on the rococo-contracts parachain.
+Follow the steps on this page to get some tokens: [how to get ROC](https://use.ink/testnet/#2-get-testnet-tokens)

+To deploy the contract on rococo-contracts you can follow this [documentation page](https://use.ink/testnet/)

 ### Deployment on Astar Shibuya

+We were initially deploying our project to Shibuya, but we were running into some problems with the Shibuya RPC nodes so for that reason we switched to the rococo-contracts parachain.

 To deploy the contract on the testnet you first need to obtain some Astar SBY tokens.

 The easiest way to get SBY tokens is to go to the  [Astar Portal](https://portal.astar.network/) login in with a wallet and select the Shibuya network.
 After that use the faucet option to get some tokens for the deployment.